East Dunbartonshire Facts and Figures

 Much can be done to make a real difference with people living with Dementia.
 People living with dementia are the expert in their own lives and by working with people it will achieve better outcomes.
 The value of Co-production is working with people.
 Research from DEEP (The Dementia Engagement and Empowerment Project) show that people with dementia and their carers often have unique insight into an issue and valuable knowledge and experience.

 We want people to Live Well With Dementia, engage with local organisations to contribute to a Dementia-friendly Community, and take up Dementia Awareness Training from the East Dunbartonshire Dementia Network.
-The network also offers home visits, outreach services and Dementia Cafes.
+The network also offers home visits, outreach services and Ceartas runs Dementia Cafes in the local area.